ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/02-prepare-configuration-file/readme.md

 This helps the Integration Hub to create groups, locations, and accounts with a specified prefix, helping to avoid duplicates if any already exist.

 You can give any value for this.
+You can use your short name or your team's short name to indicate who created it.

 ```
   "envizi": {